The Masthead® Guide to Breast Surgery

 - Blood tests – A doctor, nurse or specialized “phlebotomist” (blood drawer) will insert a small needle into a vein in your arm and fill a few tubes of blood.
 If you have had a lymph node dissection (removal of one or more of your lymph nodes for testing) in the past, avoid having that arm used for drawing blood.
 Physicians look at your blood chemistries to determine your general health, and look at your actual blood cell counts to make sure that your blood is clotting properly, and that you are not anemic (low in red blood cell count).
 The tests are important predictors of your risk of infection, and of how you will heal and clot after surgery.

 - Medical clearance – This means screening before surgery for infectious disease risk (i.e. COVID-19) Make sure you have a digital thermometer to check for fever.
 Your surgeons will discuss any issues related to pre-existing conditions with your primary care doctor, cardiologist or gynecologist before surgery.
 This is part of the pre-op preparations, and why we encourage you to keep all of your medical paperwork in one central folder.
-Physicians may ask confusing questions in terms of your medical care and you need to be ready.
+Physicians may ask confusing questions in terms of your past medical care and you need to be ready.

 III.
 Prepare for Surgery